 Storage allocation will be updated to provide storage at the organizational level as opposed to the individual level.
 This allows more visibility into storage use and control over storage allocations.
 Adobe allocates storage to every Creative Cloud for enterprise seat purchased and entitled.

 Traditionally, Adobe storage is allocated per user with a storage limit.
-For example, an organization purchases 100 Creative Cloud seats, so each user is allocated 1TB of storage.
+For example, an organization purchases 100 Creative Cloud seats, so each user is allocated the entitled amount of storage.
 Users that reach this limit must delete some content, or the organization must purchase more storage, even if other users aren't using their full quota.

 The following features are also included with this update: